Our History

 Auckland baker, James Leslie, left behind a bequest to establish an orphanage.
 Leslie Presbyterian Orphanage opened in 1911, followed by other Presbyterian children’s homes in the Auckland region.

-Between 1914 and1927, Auckland Presbyterian social services grew steadily under the energetic leadership of Frank Jeffreys.
+Between 1914 and 1927, Auckland Presbyterian social services grew steadily under the energetic leadership of Frank Jeffreys.
 Frank’s work included visits to court, prisons and hospitals.
 He and his wife also converted their Devonport home into a large children’s home.

 Another champion of Auckland’s poor and needy was Sister Esther.
 One of the first women JPs in the city, she was awarded an MBE in 1919 and officially became part of the Presbyterian support organisation in 1931.